Mass shooting during Juneteenth celebration in Willowbrook leaves 1 dead, 19 hurt

 Police say the shooting happened around 12:30 a.m. while a crowd gathered for a party in a parking lot off Route 83 in Willowbrook.

-Witnesses say 20 to 30 gunshots were fired into a crowd of over 200 teens and young adults. who were gathered for what is usually a fun and safe time.
+Witnesses say a car drove up and someone in the passenger side began opening fire.
+Between 20 to 30 gunshots were fired into a crowd of over 200 teens and young adults who were gathered for what is usually a fun and safe time.

 Debris and some trash were left behind in the aftermath.
 A dozen ambulances were also on the scene.